w3f/polkadot-wiki-old/docs/index.md

 tenets of scalability, governance and interoperability.

-By connecting these dots, we allow for the development of a truly decentralized web, serving as a foundational building block for the creation of an ecosystem of Dapps and services that will distribute power and equity for the common good.
+By connecting these dots, we allow for the development of a truly decentralized web, serving as a foundational building block for the creation of an ecosystem olf Dapps and services that will distribute power and equity for the common good.

 ## What Is Polkadot?